-This project is an additional $125 per week.
+The temple conservation project is an additional $55 per week.

 The aim of this project is to conserve mangrove plantations in order to reverse the trend of the removal of mangrove sites, which has seen a rapid increase during recent years.
 This can only realistically be achieved through the education of the younger generation, combined with the continual physical work of planting new mangroves.